felixdellner/Discovering-Disease-Outbreaks-from-News-Headlines/README.md

 Implementation repository for Manning PBC: Discovering and Tracking Disease Outbreaks with Data Science and Python

+## Results
+649 headlines found a home in the dataframe in the end, 42 missed (of which some should not have been missed depending on capitalization, read more below)
 ## Commentary

 Few things I would have liked to have solved in the end: